Watch Henrietta demonstrating how to infuse the perfect cup of tea...

 Infusing the Tea

-There are two easy methods to ensure the perfect brewing:
+There are two easy methods to ensure the perfect infusion:

 The warm cup method - pour freshly boiled water into the number of tea cups required.
 The water can then be returned to the teapot with the tea.
 In this way the water is measured precisely and none will be left in the pot once it has been infused and poured, with the added benefit of a nice warm cup.

-The best results are achieved by making it in small quantities with a high leaf to water ratio and quick, 30 second infusions.
-The number of infusions depends on your own taste but oolong is often re-infused over six times revealing different subtleties of flavour each time.
+The best results are achieved with quick, 30 second infusions with a high leaf to water ratio.
+The number of infusions depends on your own taste but oolong can be re-infused over six times revealing subtleties of flavour each time.
 Once infused the aroma should be savoured for a moment before tasting the liquor.

 Milk and sugar?